Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 {: style="text-align: justify"}

 The first news headline undoubtedly merits the strong negative score, and the second which describes a situation where a kid could have possibly died but survived thanks to medical intervention, shows a positive score.
 Both events have similar attributes (number of people, type of events, etc.), but the context is very different.
-Since GDELT is using positive and negative dictionary of words to attribute the tone, and since the last document uses a more positive vocabulary than the first document, it could capture that the second news is indeed positive emotional, whereas our derived model, not knowing about all the circumstances of an event, is not able to do the distinction.
+Since GDELT is using positive and negative dictionaries of words to attribute the tone, and since the last document uses a more positive vocabulary than the first document, it could capture that the second news is indeed positive emotional, whereas our derived model, not knowing about all the circumstances of an event, is not able to do the distinction.
 The last example, however, results from a misclassification and shows that the word analysis is not a hundred percent reliable and representative of the actual document emotion, and underlines that simple words, without the context, define the attributed tone of the GDELT algorithm.
 {: style="text-align: justify"}

 Even though the aim of our emotion model is to predict emotional reactions from some essential raw features, we try to see if we can improve our model by adding to the features some words that were used in the news article to describe the event.
-To keep things simple, and without including all available GCAM words, the words that GDELT searches referent to some event regarding specific dictionaries, such as the GDELT algorithm, we integrate a small collection of positive words in our model.
+To keep things simple, and without including all available GCAM words, the words that GDELT searches referent to some event regarding specific dictionaries, we integrate a small collection of positive words in our model.
 The result is striking: by only adding a few positive words, the accuracy could be improved by 7%.
 {: style="text-align: justify"}

 <p align="center">